 It is an approach that values the human spirit and the development of the child as a whole.

-Eton School is proud to be fully accredited by the American Montessori Society (AMS), which holds Montessori schools to a standard of excellence requiring teachers to fully meet the intellectual, social, and physical needs of each student.
+Eton School is proud to be fully accredited by the American Montessori Society (age 3-3rd grade) which holds Montessori schools to a standard of excellence requiring teachers to fully meet the intellectual, social, and physical needs of each student.
+We hold this same standard for all of our faculty and staff.

 Distinctive elements of Montessori: